Bed Bug Infestation in the Bedroom? (Here’s What To Do)

 Even better, it deep-cleans the mattress, lifting out a ton of dirt and dead skin cells while killing off bacteria and other contaminants.

 But if you don’t own a steamer and aren’t able to rent one, you can always fall back on a regular clothes iron.
-These can be used in a similar manner to steamers, although you have to be careful not to burn the mattress by leaving the iron in one place for too long
+These can be used in a similar manner to steamers.
+Just be careful not to burn the mattress by leaving the iron in one place for too long.

 Mattress Covers

-A decent mattress cover is quite affordable, can be steam cleaned, and (if you so choose) can remain on your mattress for the rest of its usable life.
+A decent mattress cover is quite affordable, can be steam cleaned, and (if you so choose) can remain on your mattress and/or box spring for the rest of its usable life.

 Pre-Treating Linens